 MECHAM: I don't want to because it's embarrassing.
 You know, Excel has so many colors you can choose, and I chose all of them in my first spreadsheet.
 You know, so it was just - it was a hideous cacophony of color and - but it worked.
 And it taught me that the tool is - it really plays second fiddle.
 And the first most important thing is your approach.
 And the effective thing about the tool that I built was that it forced us to approach our money, thinking about it in a different way.

 ARNOLD: Meaning thinking about budgets and money as a way to have the best life that you possibly can - the things that you really want with the money that you have.
-Whether that's paying off your student loans or saving up to buy a house, this is what makes budgeting feel fun.
+Whether that's more great vacations or paying off your student loans or saving up to buy a house, this is what makes budgeting feel fun.
 You get good at this, and it affects your life in a lot of good ways.
-And so to get there, Jesse says the main thing is, look.
-Just get started doing it, like, right now, this month.
+And so to get there, Jesse says the main thing is look, just get started doing it, like right now, this month.

 MECHAM: I mean, life is - if it's not changing or abnormal, you know, we're probably dead or darn close to it.
 And people will often - they'll say, oh, I'm going to wait - let's wait for a normal month, honey, before we do blah or before we undertake this thing.
 And there just is no normal month ever.